pbizannes/CuisineCompass/README.md

 It shows on my phone in Dark Theme, but this can be changed on your phone to make it look more like the screenshots.

-Added some tests for view model and repository.
+Added some tests for view model and repository, with a little help from AI

 Note that the base of the url for loading restaurants is defined in app/build.gradle.kts